 Term 3 and 4 - Units 2 - Waves, the Nature of Light and DC Electricity

 This unit covers the nature of transverse and longitudinal waves and includes the study of wavefronts, coherence, standing waves, phase difference, nodes and antinodes.
-Transmission and reflection of waves at a boundary, pulse-echo techniques for finding position or speed of objects and Doppler shift of sound or light waves, together with discussion of applications as well as social and ethical issues of these ideas are covered.
+Transmission and reflection of waves at a boundary, pulse-echo techniques for finding position and velocity of objects, together with discussion of applications as well as social and ethical issues of these applications.
 The unit then investigates the nature of light in terms of waves and photons and how ideas about these have changed over time.
 Einstein's photoelectric equation and the electron volt unit of energy, as well as line spectra, are explained.
 The way that science is used by society to make decisions – for example, using solar cells or low energy light bulbs as replacement of other energy sources – is discussed.

 In the study of DC electricity, knowledge gained at IGCSE is extended to include internal resistance of cells, resistivity and the physics of conduction in metals and semiconductors.
 Charge-carrier speed and superconductivity is studied and data logging techniques are compared to traditional data gathering methods.

-A2 Physics follows directly on from the previous year's AS course and enables completion of the full A Level.
-It also has a heavy practical bias, thus promoting essential skills for further study at degree level.
+A2 Physics follows on from the AS course and enables completion of the full A Level.
+It also has a heavy practical element promoting essential skills for further study at degree level.

 Unit 4: Further mechanics, including circular motion; electric and magnetic fields; flux linkage; Fleming's law; Faraday's law; Lenz's law; particle physics including thermionic emission, particle accelerators and the quark-lepton model of atoms.